 Whether you’re moving into a sleek modern apartment or a rambling country house, you can transform the space and warm it up quickly with the addition of some homely touches.
-Pack all your household rugs, cushions and blankets in clear vacuum packets to save on space, and if you have time attach thermal lining to your curtains before you move.
+Pack all your household rugs, cushions and blankets in clear vacuum packets to save on space, and if you have time attach the thermal lining to your curtains before you move.
 It’ll save on energy and prevent you from having to purchase new curtains when you arrive.

-Notoriously chilly leather sofas needn’t necessarily stay at home, but armchairs and sofas in this fabric – or synthetic alternatives - will need a throw if you’re going to integrate it with your new home.
-Tucked in neatly or draped casually, covering your furniture with throws creates warmth and this layered effect invokes a inviting atmosphere.
+Notoriously chilly leather sofas needn’t necessarily stay at home, but armchairs and sofas in this fabric – or synthetic alternatives – will need a throw if you’re going to integrate it with your new home.
+Tucked in neatly or draped casually, covering your furniture with throws creates warmth and this layered effect invokes an inviting atmosphere.

-Fabrics like faux fur, cashmere and wool mixes look stunning in cold-weather homes, and will keep both you and your furniture cosy-warm.
+Fabrics like faux fur, cashmere and wool mixes look stunning in cold-weather homes and will keep both you and your furniture cosy-warm.
 Pick throws, cushion covers and blankets in neutral tones if you decide to stock up on these before you emigrate – they’ll be more versatile than something jazzy and patterned.

 Our top tip: Vacuum pack out-of-season clothing so that it can go straight into the attic or under the bed once you move into your new place.
 No need to even unpack.